 Vivitrol Injection Side Effects

-Although most users report that they feel normal with naltrexone in their system, others report experiencing unwanted side effects.
+Although most users feel normal with naltrexone in their system, others report experiencing unwanted side effects.
 Some common side effects of Vivitrol include:

 - Anxiety or restlessness